 Once you have a prescription, you can take it to any pharmacy in Qatar to have your medication filled.
 It’s important to note that some medications may require specific approvals or authorizations from the Ministry of Public Health before they can be dispensed.

-Additionally, it's also important to check with the Ministry of Public Health and the Qatar Pharmacy Council for any updates or changes regarding the rules and regulations of getting prescription in Qatar.
+Additionally, it’s also important to check with the Ministry of Health (MOH) and the Qatar Council for Healthcare Practitioners for any updates or changes regarding the rules and regulations of getting prescriptions in Qatar.